 In addition to marketing through Internet search engines, we frequently enter into contractual marketing relationships with other online and offline businesses that promote us to their customers.
 These marketing partners include financial and online service companies, affiliate programs and online advertisers and content providers.
-Our subsidiary PlanPrescriber also has relationships with marketing partners, including pharmacy chains that promote the PlanPrescriber platform to their customers.
+We also have relationships with marketing partners, including pharmacy chains, that promote our Medicare platforms to their customers.
 We compensate many of our marketing partners for their referrals on a submitted health insurance application basis and, if they are licensed to sell health insurance, may share a percentage of the commission we earn from the health insurance carrier for each member referred by the marketing partner.